-The research focus of the Trimmel Group is devoted to the synthesis of new materials - functional polymers via ring opening metathesis polymerisation (ROMP) and new absorber materials for solar cells with special emphasis to inorganic-organic hybrid solar cells, kesterite solar cells and perowskite solar cells.
+The research focus of the Trimmel Group is devoted to the synthesis of new materials - functional polymers via ring opening metathesis polymerisation (ROMP) and new absorber materials for solar cells with special emphasis to organic solar cells, inorganic-organic hybrid solar cells, kesterite solar cells and perowskite solar cells.

 inorganic-organic hybrid solar cells - nanocomposite solar cells: The absorber layers of these solar cells comprises of a mixture of inorganic nanocrystals with organic semiconducting materials (polymers, small molecules).
 The focus lies on novel synthetic approaches especially for metal sulfide- polymer systems.

 perovskite solar cells: Organo-lead halide perovskite solar cells are currently fascinating the PV community.
 Current research is focussing on solution based perovskite suitable for roll-to-roll processing, and on lead-free alternative perovskites.

 metal sulfide nanocrystals and thin films: based on ideas from the synthesis of hybrid solar cells, research is additionally focussing on the preparation of pure metal sulifides, either in the form of nanocrystals or in thin films.
 Examples are ZnS, CuInS2 and Cu2ZnSnS4 (kesterite).
 Some of these materials were also investigated as absorber material in solar cells.